WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 # CMIP7 Guidance for Data Users

 This page is designed to inform users of climate model outputs on key CMIP7 concepts and tools.
 It is a landing page to redirect them to the proper resources to learn more.

-!!!
-Danger
-    This page is a work-in-progress.

 ## 1. Accessing CMIP7 data

 CMIP7 model output is available through a distributed data archive developed and operated by the Earth System Grid Federation (ESGF).
 The data are hosted on a collection of nodes located at centers across the world.

+??? info "Understanding ESGF Nodes"

+    ESGF is a collaboration of groups, agencies and institutions around the world, that are dedicated to the development and operation of a long-term system for the management, access and analysis of climate data.
+The ESGF architecture is based on a system of autonomous and distributed Nodes.
+Data is hosted on a collection of nodes located at modelling centres or data centres across the world.
+Nodes exchange information about their data holdings and services, trust each other for registering users and establishing access control decisions.
+The net result is that a user can use a web browser or rich desktop client, connect to any Node, and seamlessly find and access data throughout the federation.

+    More documentation on CMIP nodes is available [here][nodes].

+    ESGF data usage and publication metrics can be found on the [CMCC dashboard][cmcc].

-There are 2 options to access the data:
+There are 3 options to access the data:

  1. **MetaGrid** ([LLNL][metagridllnl], [DKRZ][metagriddkrz], [ORNL][metagridornl], [CEDA][metagridceda])